 Improving our understanding of flying-fox roost management

-The department is committed to improving the current flying-fox roost management framework so that the arrangements in place are effective, based on sound science, and do not put Queensland’s flying-fox populations at risk
+The department is committed to continually improving the flying-fox roost management framework so that the arrangements in place are effective, based on sound science, and do not put Queensland’s flying-fox populations at risk.

 The management of urban flying-fox roosts has remained problematic for decades in urban areas despite the application of various management interventions by local governments.